 The M.Div. is a full-time program that requires 78 credit hours, including 40-44 credits in core distribution requirements in the fields of Bible, Church History, Theology, Practical Theology, and Interreligious Engagement.

-Beginning in September 2017, students will choose one of three possible pathways to fulfill degree requirements:
+Beginning in September 2018, students will choose one of four possible pathways to fulfill degree requirements: